Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

 A representative example of such PDE is a time-independent Schr\"odinger equation (TISE)~\citep{Griffiths--Schroeter2018}

 Here, $\Hop$ is the Hamiltonian that characterizes a given physical system, $|\psi\rangle$ denotes an eigenfunction, and $E\in\Real$ the corresponding eigen-energy.
 Recall that to perform EVD in our SVD framework, we only need to identify $\gv$ to $\fv$.
-Since bottom modes are typically of physical interest, we can aim to find the eigenfunctions of the \emph{negative} Hamiltonian.
+Since bottom modes are typically of physical interest, we can aim to find the eigenfunctions of the \emph{negative} Hamiltonian $-\Hop$.

 We consider two simple yet representative examples of TISEs that have closed-form solutions for extensive quantitative evaluations.
 The first example is a 2D hydrogen atom, the corresponding operator of which is compact.
-In the second example of a 2D harmonic oscillator, which can be found in Sec.~\ref{app:sec:exp}, we show that our framework is still applicable, even though the resulting operator is not compact.
-We used simple MLPs with multi-scale random Fourier features~\citep{Wu--Wang--Perdikaris2023}.
+With the second example of a 2D harmonic oscillator, in which the operator of interest is \emph{not} compact, we demonstrate that our framework is still applicable.
+In both cases, we used simple MLPs with multi-scale random Fourier features as the parametric eigenfunctions~\citep{Wu--Wang--Perdikaris2023}.

-\paragraph {Experiment: 2D Hydrogen Atom.} We first consider a hydrogen atom confined over a 2D plane.
-By solving the associated TISE, we aim to learn a few bottom eigenstates and their respective eigenenergies starting from the ground state.
-We defer the detailed problem setting, including the underlying PDE, to Sec.~\ref{app:sec:exp}.
-After sign flipping and normalizing constants, the eigenvalues are characterized as $\lambda_{n,l}=(2n+1)^{-2}$ for $n\ge 0$ and $-n\le l\le n$.
+\textbf {Experiment 1: 2D Hydrogen Atom.} We first consider a hydrogen atom confined over a 2D plane.
+By solving the associated TISE, we aim to learn a few bottom eigenstates and their respective eigenenergies.
+The detailed problem setting, including the underlying PDE, can be found in \S\ref{app:sec:exp}.
+Ignoring irrelevant constants, the true eigenvalues (after negating the sign) are known as $\lambda_{n,l}=(2n+1)^{-2}$ for $n\ge 0$ and $-n\le l\le n$.
 That is, for each $n$, there exist $2n+1$ degenerate states.
-In our experiment, we aimed to learn $L=16$ eigenstates that cover the first four degenerate eigen subspaces.
-We trained SpIN, NeuralEF, and \nsvdseq{} with the same architecture (except a smaller network for SpIN due to complexity) and training procedure with different batch sizes 128 and 512.
-Here, we found that the original NeuralEF performed much worse than NeuralSVD, and we thus implemented and reported the result of a variant of NeuralEF with unbiased gradient estimates, whose definition can be found in Sec.~\ref{app:sec:neuralef}.
+In our experiment, we aimed to learn $L=16$ eigenstates that cover the first four degenerate eigen-subspaces.
+We trained SpIN, NeuralEF, \nsvdseq{}, and \nsvdjnt{} with the same architecture and training procedure with different batch sizes 128 and 512.\footnote{As an exception, a smaller network and batch size 128 was used for SpIN due to its large memory requirement $O(L \times\text{(model size)})$ for maintaining copies of Jacobian for each mode.} Here, we found that the original version of NeuralEF performed much worse than NeuralSVD, and we thus implemented and reported the result of a variant of NeuralEF with unbiased gradient estimates, whose definition can be found in \S\ref{app:sec:neuralef}.